Brussels Sprouts

 Next, wash the Brussels sprouts under cold running water or soak them in a bowl with water to remove insects and any dirt that could be hiding in the inner leaves.3 It’s typically best to purchase organic Brussels sprouts, but if that’s not possible, you should soak them in water with a mild solution of additive-free soap, then wash and rinse them.3

-You can boil, steam, microwave, or fry Brussels sprouts,1,3,4,5 but steaming is the best method.
-They’re typically cooked whole, but can be cut up if desired.
-It’s helpful to cut an “X” in the bottom of the stem prior to cooking, as this will allow heat to permeate through the vegetable’s leaves, leading to a better texture.
+Brussels are typically cooked whole but can be cut up if desired.
+Cutting an “X” in the bottom of the stem before cooking is helpful, as this will allow heat to permeate through the vegetable’s leaves, leading to a better texture.

 How Much Brussels Sprouts Can Dogs Eat?

 Start by giving your dog a small amount of cooked Brussels sprouts, such as half to one sprout.
-If your dog tolerates that well and has no ill-effects after 24 hours, you can continue feeding them and gradually increase the amount depending on your dog’s size.18
+If your dog tolerates that well and has no ill effects after 24 hours, you can continue feeding them and gradually increase the amount depending on your dog’s size.18

 Signs that you gave your dog too many too soon include stomach upset and increased flatulence.18